Policy 9200 – Student Discipline

 -

-Expulsion – The exclusion of a student from the student’s regular school program for 45 school days or longer as determined by the Superintendent/Designee.
+Expulsion – The exclusion of a student from the student’s regular school program for 45 school days or longer as determined by the Superintendent/designee.

 -